lewis-weinberger/psc/README.md

 game /tmp/socket
 ```

 Each game is turn-based, and will indicate when it is the given player's turn.

-Note that if a player quits, then the game will wait until a new player joins to fill their place.
+Note that if a client game terminates then the host game will wait until a new player joins to fill their place.
+If the host game terminates then all the clients will also terminate.
 When the game is finished the socket will be unlinked.

 ## Writing new games